What is the Nipah virus and how does it affect people?

 It was first discovered in Malaysia, Singapore, in 1999, when 100 people died out of 300 people who were exposed to it.

-The virus is named after a town in Malaysia called Port Dickson, where the outbreak was linked to a pig farm.
+The virus was named after a location in Malaysia called Port Dickson, where the outbreak was linked to a pig farm.

-The Nipah virus usually starts causing symptoms four to two weeks after exposure, but it can take up to 45 days.
+The Nipah virus usually begins to cause symptoms four to two weeks after infection, but it can take up to 45 days.

-It can cause a fever and headache at first, as well as respiratory symptoms such as coughing, sore throat, and difficulty breathing.
+It may cause a fever and headache at first, as well as respiratory symptoms such as coughing, sore throat, and trouble breathing.

 Drowsiness, disorientation, and mental confusion are all possible side effects.

-According to the CDC, it can quickly lead to a coma in 48 hours.
+According to the CDC, it can quickly progress to a coma in as little as 48 hours.

 Because bats are known to live in certain areas, countries such as Cambodia, Indonesia, Madagascar, the Philippines, and Thailand may be at risk.

-The Nipah virus killed a 12-year-old boy in India in September, prompting health officials to scramble to contain it.
+After a 12-year-old boy was killed by the Nipah virus in India in September, health officials scrambled to contain the virus.

 In the last two decades, the brain-swelling virus has only caused a few outbreaks.